korelin2k/cli-word-guess/README.md

 > Congrats - you won!

 ### Things I Tried:
-1. Leveraged TypeScript again - love it
+1. Leveraged TypeScript again - love it.
+This time I took it a step further and leveraged classes w/constructor built in and "strict" enforced, which basically denied the use of "any" type... which really defeats the purpose of TypeScript.
 2. Added mocha & chai unit testing for TDD (yes, actually did my test cases first).
 Not an overly complex assignment, so there wasn't a lot of tests.

 >   Game Functionality